eladsegal/tag-based-multi-span-extraction/README.md

-# Tag-based Multi-Span Extraction in Reading Comprehension
+# Tags-based Multi-Span Extraction in Reading Comprehension

 This is the code repository for our paper "Tag-based Multi-Span Extraction in Reading Comprehension".